ChillinSoul/Omega_Zer0/README.md

  Omega_Zer0 is an ai designed to play the board game Othello.
  It's using the min-max algorithm to predict the best move taking into account current and future board states.

+ The newer version Node AI uses a pakage called easyAI.
+It implements a version of minimax called negamax, it is really powerful as long as you can give it a good scoring method.
+Sopiler alert, I didn't.
+This game is actually pretty hard to score.
+I tried assinig random value at the leaf level to promote the "as many leaves as i can have" strategy.
+But finally landed on mixture of futur moves and interesting positions being rewarded.

+__start__

+to start the ai, open the subscription folder and run it. by uncomenting some(many) lines in the gamplay, you can run the Node-minimax instead of the negamax algorithm. it will probably give up, but won't make a bad move.

 Othello rules:
     source: https://service.mattel.com/instruction_sheets/T8130-Eng.pdf